rxa615/CoLLM/README.md

 This repository provides:
 - Source code for analysis and experiments
-- Data used in the study
+- Sample synth Data used in the study
 - Trained student models
 - Web application implementation